 The soldiers were assigned weapons and issued a pistol, and possibly a machine gun or submachine gun.
 Basic training was six weeks long and each week something else was covered.
 The soldiers did the physical conditioning, but each week they also trained to master a skill.
 During week one, the soldiers did infantry drilling.
 In week two, they did manual of arms and marching to music.
 They learned how to fire a machine gun during week three, while week four covered the 45 caliber handgun.
 The Garrand rifle was the focus of week five, and week six had the soldiers training in gas masks, pitching tents, and hiking.

 After the basic training was completed, the men attended different schools for vehicle training such as tank maintenance, truck maintenance, scout car maintenance, motorcycle maintenance, armaments, and carpentry.
 The battalion’s machine shops, welding shops, and kitchens were all on trucks.
+At some point during training, he picked up the nickname “Cactus.”
 It is known the members of the battalion often trained on the tanks of the 192nd Tank Battalion.
 It is known that James trained in armaments.

 While taking part in the maneuvers in Arkansas, A Company of the battalion received orders to return to Ft.
 Knox.
 Once there, the company was inactivated and activated the next day, August 17, 1941, as the 17th Ordnance Company and received orders to go overseas.
 The reason the 17th Ordnance Company was created appears to be tied to the First Tank Group, and there are at least two stories of how the tank group ended up in the Philippines.